alpaka-group/alpaka/README.md

 Code not intended to be utilized by users is hidden in the `detail` namespace.

-If you are building with the *CUDA-Accelerator* enabled, your source files are required to have the ending `.cu` to comply with the nvcc (NVIDIA CUDA C++ compiler) rules for code files using CUDA.
+If you are building with the *CUDA accelerator back-end* enabled, your source files are required to have the ending `.cu` to comply with the nvcc (NVIDIA CUDA C++ compiler) rules for code files using CUDA.
-When the *CUDA-Accelerator* is disabled, this is not required and a `.cpp` extension is enough.
+When the *CUDA accelerator back-end* is disabled, this is not required and a `.cpp` extension is enough.
 To allow both use-cases, it is desirable to have both, a `.cpp` file with the implementation and a `.cu` file containing only `#include <PATH/TO/IMPL.cpp>` to forward to the implementation.
-The build system then has to use the `.cu` files when the *CUDA-Accelerator* is enabled and the `.cpp` files else.
+The build system then has to use the `.cu` files when the *CUDA accelerator back-end* is enabled and the `.cpp` files else.

 Authors